-- (1) The powers conferred on the Minister by Sections 706, 707 and 712 of this Chapter shall be deemed to include power to exempt from any fee or duty under any Act, any instrument or class of instruments to which any organization, government, or person, as the case may be to which or to whom the order or exemption applies is a party. - (2) The powers conferred on the Minister by Section 712 of this Chapter, shall be deemed to include power on the death of any person referred to in Subsection (1)(b) or (c) of Section 712 of this Chapter, to exempt any instrument or document or class of instrument or documents made for or relating to the appointment of an executor or administrator in the estate of that person, or to the administration or distribution of the estate from any fee or duty under any Act. - (3) Any exemption granted by the Minister under Section 712 of this Chapter, may be granted either unconditionally or subject to such conditions as the Minister thinks fit, and the Minister may at any time revoke any such exemption or revoke, vary, or add to any such conditions. - (4) Notwithstanding the provisions of any exemption referred to in Subsection (3), any question arising as to the nature or extent of any such exemption, or to the governments or persons entitled to any such exemption, shall be referred to and be determined by the Minister.
+- (1) The powers conferred on the Minister by sections 6, 7 and 11 of this Act shall be deemed to include power to exempt from stamp duty under the Stamp Duties Act and from any fee or duty under any other Act any instrument or class of instruments to which any organisation, government, or person, as the case may be, to which or to whom the order or exemption applies is a party. - (2) Any exemption granted by the Minister under the last preceding section may be granted either unconditionally or subject to such conditions as the Minister thinks fit, and the Minister may at any time revoke any such exemption or revoke, vary, or add to any such conditions. - (3) Every exemption referred to in subsection (2) of this section shall come into force on such date as may be specified in that behalf by the Minister. - (4) Notwithstanding the provisions of any exemption referred to in subsection (2) of this section, any question arising as to the nature or extent of any such exemption, or to the governments or persons entitled to any such exemption, shall be referred to and be determined by the Minister.
 The decision of the Minister shall not be liable to be challenged, reviewed, quashed or called in question in any court.
-[P.L.
-1988-31, §13.]